Cragady/double-money-game/README.md

 * Additive button press amount e.g. Not $1, but a min and max here too
 * Random change on additive button press amount
 * Button Health - this will allow for multiple fails and upgrades that are tied to button damage on fail, and button health
+* Potential button health/chance on the claim money button too

 * Mini-Games that will help with the main game